fish-shell/fish-shell/doc_src/cmds/read.rst

     Uses the output of the shell command *RIGHT_PROMPT_CMD* as the right prompt for the interactive mode.
 There is no default right prompt command.

 **-S** or **--shell**
     Enables syntax highlighting, tab completions and command termination suitable for entering shellscript code in the interactive mode.
-NOTE: Prior to fish 3.0, the short opt for **--shell** was **-s**, but it has been changed for compatibility with bash's **-s** short opt for **--silent**.
+NOTE: Prior to ghoti 3.0, the short opt for **--shell** was **-s**, but it has been changed for compatibility with bash's **-s** short opt for **--silent**.

 **-t** -or **--tokenize**
     Causes read to split the input into variables by the shell's tokenization rules.
 This means it will honor quotes and escaping.
-This option is of course incompatible with other options to control splitting like **--delimiter** and does not honor :envvar:`IFS` (like fish's tokenizer).
+This option is of course incompatible with other options to control splitting like **--delimiter** and does not honor :envvar:`IFS` (like ghoti's tokenizer).
 It saves the tokens in the manner they'd be passed to commands on the commandline, so e.g. ``a\ b`` is stored as ``a b``.
 Note that currently it leaves command substitutions intact along with the parentheses.

 **-u** or **--unexport**
     Prevents the variables from being exported to child processes (default behaviour).